Tweet Inspiration

 Why it works

-Self-aware meta-critique that the audience will guiltily recognize.
-Earns engagement through honest provocation.
+Self-aware meta-critique the audience will guiltily recognize.

 Frequently asked about productivity & focus tweets